christoph-avt/hoganify-lite/README.md

     npm install --save hoganify

-You will also need Hogan.js installed:
+You will also need hogan-template installed:

-    npm install --save hogan.js
+    npm install --save hogan-template

 Then use it as Browserify transform module with `-t`: